Investor Relations

 Average time to coordinate emergency care abroad

 This is not medical tourism.
 It is “oh shoot — I got hurt on my trip and I need help.”
 That moment is the intersection of claims, billing, provider coordination, and emergency response — markets that today operate in fragments.
-Roughly half of travel insurance claims still get denied or delayed, primarily because the provider has no real-time way to talk to the payer.
-SOSA is the AI that consolidates this, retiring a legacy international response model that has barely changed in decades, especially across developing countries.
+Cross-border claims are routinely delayed or denied when providers and payers can't coordinate in real time.
+Terra is the AI that consolidates this, retiring a legacy international response model that has barely changed in decades, especially across developing countries.

 The Platform